Equality and inclusion in the workplace

 • Unfair treatment of BME staff adversely affects the care and treatment of all patients

 • Diverse teams and leaderships are more likely to be innovative, and increase organisational effectiveness,

-• Organisations whose leadership composition bears little relationship to that of the communities served will be less likely to deliver the patient focussed care that is needed.
+• Organisations whose leadership composition bears little relationship to that of the communities served will be less likely to deliver the patient focused care that is needed.

-The WRES enables NHS organisation to better understand the experience of BME staff, measure improvement and implement change that will have a positive impact on the working life of BME staff.
+The WRES enables NHS organisations to better understand the experience of BME staff, measure improvement and implement change that will have a positive impact on the working life of BME staff.